praeducer/intro-to-data-science/README.md

 intro_to_data_science
 =====================

-Coursera: Introduction to Data Science by Bill Howe. https://class.coursera.org/datasci-002
+Assignments from my Coursera course: Introduction to Data Science by Bill Howe. https://class.coursera.org/datasci-002

 Introduction to Data Science
 =============================